 You can trade a range of securities beyond stocks.
 Bonds, options, and futures are available, and you can trade cryptocurrency via futures.
 You can do it all via the broker’s mobile app, too.

-Pricing: In October 2019, TD Ameritrade dropped its stock and ETF commissions to zero, and trading options now cost $0.65 per contract, which is standard for the industry.
+Pricing: TD Ameritrade charges no commissions for its stock and ETF trades, and trading options now costs $0.65 per contract,.
 With no account minimums, TD Ameritrade’s an attractive option for beginners.

 Read more in Bankrate’s full review of TD Ameritrade.